Daytripper

 For the first time in my life, I’ve started taking pleasure in physical activity.
 I enjoy rock climbing and I’ve been getting into Brazilian jiu-jitsu.
 I wouldn’t call myself a runner, but I ran a 15k and that felt pretty cool… some day I might even do a marathon.

-I love cooking, I’m a fan of the mise en place mindset, and I especially love hosting parties where we cook tons of food and I get to boss around a small army of sous chefs.
+I love cooking and baking.
+I’m a fan of the mise en place mindset, and I especially love hosting parties where we cook tons of food and I get to boss around a small army of sous chefs.
 I enjoy building mediocre furniture out of wood.
-I learned how to solve a Rubik’s cube and got down to 40 seconds but stopped practicing.
-I’m also fascinated with the law, think accounting is pretty fun, and enjoy doing taxes so much I do my friends’ taxes for them.
-I’ll do yours for you if you want.
+I learned how to solve a Rubik’s cube and got down to under 25 seconds, but I haven’t practiced as much recently.
+I’m also fascinated with the law, think double-entry accounting is pretty fun, and enjoy doing taxes so much I do my friends’ taxes for them.
+I’ll do yours for you if you want!

 Some of my favorite books that I can 100% recommend: